BohdanVilischuk/BohdanVilischuk/README.md

 </p>

 Welcome to my profile!<br/>
-I'm Bohdan a 22 year old front-end JavaScript web developer!
+I'm Bohdan a 22 year old front-end web developer!

  🎓 Bachelor of Computer Science and Information Technologies 👨🏻‍💻 I like create awesome stuff and I love creating beautiful, dynamic and reactive UI and web interfaces